-Anesta Iwan is a new candidate of the Masters in Design Engineering at Harvard’s Graduate School of Design (GSD) and School of Engineering and Applied Sciences (SEAS), where she will begin to pursue ideas and prototypes around smarter living.
+Anesta Iwan is a second-year candidate of the Masters in Design Engineering at Harvard’s Graduate School of Design (GSD) and School of Engineering and Applied Sciences (SEAS), where she will begin to pursue ideas and prototypes around wellness and living.
 She is curious about the science behind food, healthcare, buildings, and behind our everyday products, where design and engineering merge and have a larger and more global impact.

 She has received her Bachelor of Architecture from California College of the Arts, where she graduated with high distinction and was awarded the Henry Adams School Medal.
 She was also a recipient of the AIA SF Unbuilt Merit Award for one of academic projects.
 Throughout her experience, she has worked with both conceptual and built projects, as well as exhibitions in both academic and professional settings.

 She constantly looks for challenges through multiple design competitions in her evenings and she spends her weekends on the ice, where she enjoys coaching figure skating to both kids and adults.